-Global-Estate Resorts Inc. (GERI) 9/F Eastwood Global Plaza, Palm Tree Avenue, Eastwood City, Bagumbayan, Quezon City GERI only operates in one country, the Philippines, but we cater both the local and foreign market.
-Among the Company's subsidiaries are these joint venture corporations: Twin Lakes Corporation (TLC), which was incorporated on March 2, 2011 to develop Twin Lakes in Laurel, Batangas Oceanfront Properties, Inc. (OPI), which was incorporated on October 12, 2010 to develop parts of Boracay Newcoast Southwoods Mall, Inc. (SMI), which was incorporated on July 18, 2013 to develop the Southwoods Mall and Office Towers in Southwoods City The Company's developments are marketed by Megaworld Global-Estate, Inc. (MGEI), a subsidiary incorporated on March 14, 2011, and by the Company's in-house marketing group.
-The Company's hotel developments in Boracay and Twin Lakes are operated by the following subsidiaries: Twin Lakes Hotel, Inc. (incorporated on September 28, 2018) Savoy Hotel Boracay, Inc. (incorporated on January 24, 2017) Belmont Hotel Boracay, Inc. (incorporated on March 18, 2019) Fil-Estate Urban Development Corporation (incorporated on March 6, 2000) Prior to 2011, the Company's subsidiaries Global-Estate Properties, Inc. or "GEPI") and Global-Estate Golf and Development, Inc. (formerly known as Fil-Estate Properties, Inc. or "GEPI") and Global-Estate Golf and Development, Inc. (formerly known as Fil-Estate Golf and Development, Inc. or
+Company Details Name of Organization Global-Estate Resorts Inc. (GERI) Location of Headquarters 9/F Eastwood Global Plaza, Palm Tree Avenue, Eastwood City, Bagumbayan, Quezon City Location of Operations GERI only operates in one country, the Philippines, but we cater both the local and foreign market.
+Report Boundary: Legal entities (e.g. subsidiaries) included in this report Among the Company's subsidiaries are these joint venture corporations: Twin Lakes Corporation (TLC), which was incorporated on March 2, 2011 to develop Twin Lakes in Laurel, Batangas Oceanfront Properties, Inc. (OPI), which was incorporated on October 12, 2010 to develop parts of Boracay Newcoast Southwoods Mall, Inc. (SMI), which was incorporated on July 18, 2013 to develop the Southwoods Mall and Office Towers in Southwoods City The Company's developments are marketed by Megaworld Global-Estate, Inc. (MGEI), a subsidiary incorporated on March 14, 2011, and by the Company's in-house marketing group.
+The Company's hotel developments in Boracay and Twin Lakes are operated by the following subsidiaries: Twin Lakes Hotel, Inc. (incorporated on January 24, 2017) Belmont Hotel Boracay, Inc. (incorporated on March 18, 2019) Fil-Estate Urban Development Corporation (incorporated on March 6, 2000) "GEPI") and Global-Estate Golf and Development, Inc. (formerly known as Fil-Estate Golf and Development, Inc. or "GEGDI"), incorporated on February 13, 1990 and March 6,

 1990, respectively, had engaged in the development of residential subdivisions, condominium buildings, commercial lots, and golf clubs.
 Business Model, including Primary Activities, Brands, Products, and Services GERI is primarily engaged in the development of integrated tourism and leisure estates and integrated lifestyle communities consisting of residential, retail, hotel and/or leisure components in natural resort settings.
 Its key developments are the following: Boracay Newcoast in Malay, Aklan Twin Lakes in Laurel, Batangas Fairways & Bluewater in Boracay Sta.
-Barbara Heights in Iloilo Southwoods City in Laguna and Cavite Alabang West in Las Piñas, Metro Manila Eastland Heights in Antipolo City, Rizal The Hamptons Caliraya in Lumban-Cavinti, Laguna Arden Botanical Estate in Trece and Tanza, Cavite Reporting Period The Fifth in Pasig City, Metro Manila January 1, 2021 to December 31, 2021 Highest Ranking Person responsible for this report Michael R. Roxas - Chief Audit Executive and Chief Risk Officer
+Barbara Heights in Iloilo Southwoods City in Laguna and Cavite Alabang West in Las Piñas, Metro Manila Eastland Heights in Antipolo City, Rizal The Hamptons Caliraya in Lumban-Cavinti, Laguna Arden Botanical Estate in Trece and Tanza, Cavite The Fifth in Pasig City, Metro Manila Reporting Period January 1, 2021 to December 31, 2021 Highest Ranking Person responsible for this report Michael R. Roxas - Chief Audit Executive and Chief Risk Officer